 On a calm day, you’ll be most likely to find walleye in deeper water on Pelican Lake, off of points and reefs.

 Night fishing with live minnows and lures that mimic small fish can also be effective.

-The most recent DNR survey of walleye in 2012 shows an average weight of about three pounds, and their numbers were the highest ever observed on Pelican Lake!
+The most recent DNR survey of walleye in 2016 shows an average weight of about two pounds, and their numbers were the highest ever observed on Pelican Lake!
 There is a possession limit of 6 set on walleye, and you can only keep one over 20”.